camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 #### Zeebe

 Zeebe operates in an **active-active** mode and replicates data between its brokers.
 Due to its replication logic, it can handle an entire region failure without data loss, but it requires proper partitioning and replication.
-Please, read through the [cluster technical concept](./../../../components/zeebe/technical-concepts/clustering.md) to learn more about the [Raft protocol](<https://en.wikipedia.org/wiki/Raft_(algorithm)>).
+Read through the [cluster technical concept](./../../../components/zeebe/technical-concepts/clustering.md) to learn more about the [Raft protocol](<https://en.wikipedia.org/wiki/Raft_(algorithm)>).

 #### Elasticsearch